bcoin-org/bcoin/docs/Configuration.md

 - `cache-size`: Size (in MB) of leveldb cache and write buffer (default: 32mb).
 - `spv`: Enable Simplified Payments Verification (SPV) mode

-*Note: The `spv` option can not be entered in `bcoin.conf`.
-It will only work when passed as a launch argument:*
+*Note: The `spv` and `daemon` options can not be entered in `bcoin.conf`.
+They will only work when passed as a launch argument:*
 ```
-bcoin --spv
+bcoin --spv --daemon
 ```

 ## Logger Options